r-kells/prod-airflow/README.md

 For encrypted connection passwords (in Local or Celery Executor), you must have the same fernet_key.
 By default docker-airflow generates the fernet_key at startup, you have to set an environment variable in the docker-compose (ie: docker-compose-LocalExecutor.yml) file to set the same key accross containers.
 To generate a fernet_key :

     docker run r-kells/docker-airflow python -c "from cryptography.fernet import Fernet; FERNET_KEY = Fernet.generate_key().decode(); print(FERNET_KEY)"

+### Authentication

+The config [prod.env](prod.env) enables basic password authentication for Airflow.
+Even if you are behind other security walls, this authentication is useful because of the ability to filter DAGs by owner.

+See the [documentation](https://airflow.apache.org/security.html?highlight=authentication#password) for setup and other details.

 ### Ad hoc query / Connections
 If you want to use Ad hoc query, make sure you've configured connections: